-Background checks, immunization tracking and drug screening will be provided through an approved organization selected by COCC.
-Instructions are posted to the right which contain specific directions for initiating the background check, completing the drug screen, and submitting immunization documentation.
+Criminal history checks, immunization tracking and drug screening will be provided through an approved organization selected by COCC.
+Instructions are posted to the right which contain specific directions for initiating the criminal history check, completing the drug screen, and submitting immunization documentation.
 Program requirements related to CPR/first aid, as well as immunizations, criminal history, and drug screening are listed below.
-Cost for the background check, drug test and immunization tracking will be $120.
+Cost for the criminal history check, drug screening and immunization tracking will be $130.

 All immunizations below are required unless students sign a medical exemption waiver.
 Practicum sites may not accept students that have not met immunization requirements.
 Completing the practicum is a requirement for completing the MA certificate.
 Therefore, if a practicum site cannot be found for a student, the student cannot complete the program.

 Hepatitis B Vaccine

 Must have either a 2 dose (Heplisav-B) or 3 dose (Recombivax HB or Engerix-B) series AND positive titer showing immunity.

 Titer: If the titer comes back with a “negative” result you must complete another series of three Hepatitis B vaccines with a titer drawn one month after the series is completed.
 If the 2nd titer is negative the student will be deemed a non-responder and will require no further Hepatitis B vaccines.

 MMR Vaccine (measles, mumps, rubella)

 Provide official documentation of two Measles, Mumps, Rubella (MMR) vaccinations, at least 4 weeks apart;